 In the past 50 years, nuclear power has grown from a new scientific development to become a major part of the energy mix in many countries.
-As of September 2002, there were 440 nuclear power plants operating in 30 IAEA Member States with a total worldwide installed nuclear capacity of 360.4 GWe1.
-In addition, 32 units were under construction with a total capacity of 26.4 GWe.
-During 2002 nuclear power plants produced a total of 2574.2 billion kWh of electricity, which was 16% of the world's total electricity production [1].
+At the end of 2009, there were 437 nuclear power plants operating in 31 IAEA Member States with a total worldwide installed nuclear capacity of 372 GWe.
+During 2009 nuclear power plants produced a total of 2547 billion kWh of electricity, which was about 14% of the world's total electricity production.

 The future contribution of nuclear power to meeting global energy demand is difficult to predict.
 Some countries have policies to phase out nuclear power while other countries see advantages in nuclear power to provide energy security.
-Countries planning to increase their nuclear capacity include China, India, Japan, Republic of Korea and Finland.
+Many countries are planning to increase their nuclear capacity or to introduce their first nuclear power plant.

-Based on information provided by its Member States, the IAEA's projects that over the next 25-30 years nuclear power will likely not keep pace with global growth of electricity demand.
-The IAEA estimates that nuclear power will provide about 15 - 16 % of the world's electricity in 2010; only 13 to 15 % of the world's electricity by 2020, and 11 to 12 % by 2030 [1] as countries invest in other energy options.
-Although the IAEA estimates that the percentage of the world's electricity produced by nuclear power will decrease, it estimates that the actual amount of nuclear generated electricity will increase.
-Compared to 2002's nuclear electricity production of 2574.2 billion kWh, the IAEA estimates that nuclear power will produce between 2830 and 2987 billion kWh annually by 2010, between 3085 and 3756 billion kWh annually by 2020, and between 2881 and 4369 billion kWh annually by the year 2030 [1].
+Based on information provided by its Member States, the IAEA projects that nuclear power will provide about 13.5-14.6 % of the world's electricity by 2020 and 12.6-15.9 % by 2030 [1].
+Although the IAEA estimates that the percentage of the world's electricity produced by nuclear power will decrease in the long term, it estimates that the actual amount of nuclear generated electricity will increase.
+Compared to 2008's nuclear electricity production of 2690 billion kWh, the IAEA estimates that nuclear power will produce between 3260 and 3960 billion kWh annually by 2020, and between 3770 and 5930 billion kWh annually by the year 2030 [1].